steffitan23/cubstart-website/src/hw/web/hw6.md

 ```
 You <mark>**MUST**</mark> download the Postman desktop app [here](https://www.postman.com/downloads/) because Postman on a browser will not make requests to localhost.
 We will use the Postman desktop app to send requests to your flashcards API and make sure that it works as intended.

-**Every time you change something in index.js, you have to rerun "node index.js" in your terminal.** To do this, follow these steps:
+**Every time you change something in index.js, you must rerun "node index.js" in your terminal.** To do this, follow these steps:
 1. Save the file in VSCode.
 2. Type Ctrl+C in the terminal to cancel the currently running program.
 3. Run "node index.js" again to restart your server.